Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Kalemne's assisted several of my red/white decks as both commander and a regular member; fortunately, despite his powers, he's surprisingly cheap, costing well under two dollars!

 One of Magic's best zombies as well as giants, Helldozer offers plenty of synergies and respectable 6/5 stats.
-His amazing ability lets him spend three black mana and tap to destroy any land, and if it was a legendary land, you immediately untap Helldozer.
+His amazing ability lets him spend three black mana and tap to destroy any land; if it was a legendary land, you immediately untap Helldozer.

 Land destructions are already rare, let alone reusable ones with potential to automatically refresh.
 As long as Helldozer's around, you'll be able to pillage lands faster than your opponent can play them, letting you seize a huge resource lead that will probably win you the game.